As a Certified Associate in Project Management having worked in a PMO environment, I know the importance of planning and executing projects.

-- Withhold judgement until we have heard everything.
+- Withhold judgement until you have heard everything.

 - Rephrase and summarize.
-When we rephrase what people tells us, we repeat what they say in a different way to help us understand and memorize.
+When you rephrase what people tells you, you repeat what they say in a different way to help you understand and memorize.

 - Take notes.

-- Share our own issue and ask for advice; and
+- Share your own issue and ask for advice; and

 - Be open-minded and accept different perspectives.

 Careful thinking and Integration

 Careful thinking takes place when you grasp what you have learned, why and how you have learned it.
 This allows you to integrate what you know.
 If you do not integrate and embrace what you learned, your experiences become incoherent and puzzling.

 Looking for a personal meaning means putting your experience in its context, trying to understand the reason this experience was meaningful, judging your action based on whether it led to the desire outcome, and finding out if another approach would have given a different, and perhaps better, outcome.